For more information

 The Youth Risk Behavior Survey is part of a national surveillance system developed by the Centers for Disease Control and Prevention (CDC) to assist with assessing and addressing the health risks of youth.
 It is conducted in Alaska every other year by the Department of Education & Early Development and the Department of Health and Social Services in cooperation with public high schools.

-In spring 2011, the department surveyed 1,327 students from 40 high schools that were scientifically selected to represent all public high schools (excluding boarding schools, alternative schools, correspondence and home study schools, and correctional schools) in Alaska.
+In spring 2013, the department surveyed 1,247 students from 43 high schools that were scientifically selected to represent all public high schools (excluding boarding schools, alternative schools, correspondence and home study schools, and correctional schools) in Alaska.
 These results are representative of Alaska’s high school students grades 9-12 in traditional public high schools.
-At the same time and for the second time, 969 students from 16 alternative high schools (defined as serving high-risk students) in Alaska were surveyed to evaluate and address the health risks of this unique population.
+At the same time and for the third time, 818 students from 16 alternative high schools (defined as serving high-risk students) in Alaska were surveyed to evaluate and address the health risks of this unique population.

-The 2011 Alaska Youth Risk Behavior Survey Results are summarized in the presentations available below.
-The 2011 data presentations are displayed by gender and grade.
+The 2013 Alaska Youth Risk Behavior Survey Results are summarized in the presentations available below.

-2011 Alaska Youth Risk Behavior Survey Results Presentations
+2013 Alaska Youth Risk Behavior Survey Results and Presentations